National Rifle Association of New Zealand: History

 The NRA traces its history to the foundation of the New Zealand Rifle Association (NZRA) in 1878, taking over the running of the annual national championships from the Government Volunteer Movement which had run an annual meeting since 1861.
 By 1900 the NZRA was in financial difficulty owing to the expense of building a new range each year - the annual championships were contested around the country on temporary sites rather than from a fixed base.
 At the request of the NZRA, the Association was taken over by the Defence Force, becoming the New Zealand Defence Rifle Association.
+The Trentham rifle range became available in 1902, allowing for a central annual meeting.
 In 1923, the National Rifle Association was formed to differentiate the interests of target shooters from those of the Defence Force.

 The Association is headquartered at the Seddon Range Shooting Village, adjacent to the Trentham Military Camp.
 The Association maintains a License to Occupy the land from the New Zealand Defence landlord.